crymscom/srganalytics-ios/README.md

 ```

 where `businessUnit` is one of the SRG business units as declared by the `SSRBusinessUnit` enum.
-If you have include support for the SRG Media Player library, call instead:
+If you have included support for the SRG Media Player library, call instead:

 ```
 #!objective-c